Ownership: One Rule, Three Corollaries

-For Python developers: This is the biggest mental shift.
-Python uses reference counting and garbage collection - Rust uses ownership.
-Take your time with this chapter!
+For Python developers: this is the biggest mental shift.
+Python uses reference counting and a garbage collector.
+Rust uses ownership.
+Take your time.

 The Problem Ownership Solves